New Environments on STFC

 In order to provide a way for SKA developers to install, uninstall or update their artefacts into an isolated environment, a unified approach - based on GitOps - has been created.

-Once a developer pushes a change to the repo, the repo detects this change, updates and pushes the manifest into the cluster and a new environment can be created to test the commited changes.
+Once a developer pushes a change to the repo, the repo detects this change, updates and pushes the manifest into the cluster and new environments can be created to test the committed changes.

-• Deploy Dev Environment - first job to be executed to create the new environment
+Deploy Environment - first job to be executed to create the new environment

-• Info Dev Environment - once the deploy and test jobs have been executed successfully, this job can be executed to provide an overview of the environment deployed
+Info Environment - once the deploy and test jobs have been executed successfully, this job can be executed to provide an overview of the environment deployed

-• Stop Dev Environment - job automatically executed after 4 hours, deleting the created envrionment.
+Stop Environment - job automatically executed after 4 hours for development environments only, deleting the created environment.
 It can also be executed manually, if necessary, before the defined 4 hours

-Once, at least, the Deploy and Test Dev Environment jobs are executed successfully a new test environment will be deployed into STFC.
-Only one environment is allowed per project.
+Once, at least, the Deploy and Test Environment jobs are executed successfully a new test environment will be deployed into STFC.
 If you have feedback about this, please raise it in #team-system-support to improve the solution.

 Environment Setup

-To enable this new stage, in your .gitlab-ci.yml, add the deploy stage and include the deploy template as shown below:
+To enable this functionality, in your .gitlab-ci.yml, add the following stages and include the deploy template as shown below:

 ...